Our expert staff is standing by to answer your questions

 Api penetration testing

-key components and processes:
+Key components and processes:

 1. Understanding API Architecture: Before conducting penetration testing, it’s crucial to understand the architecture of the API being tested.
 This includes knowing the endpoints, methods (GET, POST, PUT, DELETE, etc.), authentication mechanisms (such as API keys, OAuth tokens, JWT tokens), data formats (JSON, XML), and any specific protocols (REST, SOAP) used.